divio/divio-cloud-docs/how-to/resources-pin-dependencies.rst

     rsa==1.3.4
     django-storages

-then while you are guaranteed that version 1.3.4 of the ``rsa`` package will be installed, but you can't be sure in the case of ``django-storages``.
+then while you are guaranteed that version 1.3.4 of the ``rsa`` package will be installed the next time the project is built, you can't be sure in the case of ``django-storages``.

 This means that when ``django-storages`` is updated and released to PyPI, an unexpected change can creep in to your project.
 You don't need to change anything in your project: *simply redeploying